 Transmission of COVID-19:

 Coronavirus is most commonly transmitted from person to person, through droplet nuclei spread out from breathing, coughing or sneezing.
 Droplets can remain suspended in the air for extended periods and are highly respirable.
 It can also be spread through contact on surfaces.
-The virus can remain viable on surfaces from several hours up to 9 days depending on ambient conditions, amount of moisture in droplets, etc. The virus is believed to be most contagious in a person when their symptoms are evident.
-However, it’s possible that they may be contagious before and after visible signs of symptoms.
-People who no longer test positive for the virus may still be infectious according to some of the research.
+The virus can remain viable on surfaces from several hours up to 9 days depending on ambient conditions, amount of moisture in droplets, etc. The virus is contagious in a person when their symptoms are evident, as well as before and after visible signs of symptoms.
+People who no longer test positive for the virus may still be infectious.
 Information on the transmission of the Coronavirus COVID-19 is being updated as doctors learn more about the virus and how it spreads.
 We will continue to provide the most up to date information as quickly as possible.
+Please refer to the CDC website for additional and up-to-the-date information.

 Step 1: Ultra Low Volume (ULV) misting or electrostatic spray of certain affected areas with EPA approved hospital grade disinfectant.
 This mist will eradicate any aerosolized particles allowing for a safer entry of decontamination personnel.
 Misting is calculated on cubic footage of the affected area.